 Samandeep Singh Gill is a free man.

-After almost three years in jail awaiting trial, Gill has been acquitted on charges of second-degree murder and attempted murder in connection to a shooting involving a newlywed Surrey couple a decade ago.
+After almost three years behind bars awaiting trial, Gill has been acquitted of second-degree murder and attempted murder in connection to a shooting involving a newlywed Surrey, B.C., couple a decade ago.

 Read more: IHIT investigates Abbotsford fatal stabbing

 The shocking decision came after a B.C.
 Supreme Court judge ruled that investigators with the Integrated Homicide Investigation Team (IHIT) had disregarded Canadian law on the handling of key pieces of evidence, despite legal advice.